OpenDroneMap/WebODM/README.md

     2.  give Docker enough CPUs (default 2) and RAM (>4Gb, 16Gb better but leave some for Windows) by going to Settings -- Advanced

     3.  select where on your hard drive you want virtual hard drives to reside (Settings -- Advanced -- Images & Volumes).

+    4. If you want to run the processing component (NodeODM) with GPU acceleration, install [WSL](https://learn.microsoft.com/windows/wsl/) and [set up GPU acceleration](https://learn.microsoft.com/windows/wsl/tutorials/gpu-compute).
+It's supported on Windows 11 or Windows 10, version 21H2 or higher.

 ### Installation with Docker
-* From the Docker Quickstart Terminal or Git Bash (Windows), or from the command line (Mac / Linux), type:
+* From the Docker Quickstart Terminal or Git Bash (Windows), or from the command line (Mac / Linux / WSL), type:
 ```bash
 git clone https://github.com/OpenDroneMap/WebODM --config core.autocrlf=input --depth 1
 cd WebODM